MetaMask/metamask-docs/docs/api-sdk/how-to/use-onboarding-library.md

 }
 ```

-### Use TypeScript
+### TypeScript

 We ship our TypeScript types with `@metamask/onboarding`.
-Modifying the above example to get type safety when using the onboarding library is simple:
+Modifying the [React example](#react) to get type safety when using the onboarding library is simple:

 ```jsx
   -const onboarding = React.useRef();
   +const onboarding = React.useRef<MetaMaskOnboarding>();
 ```

-Doing this step will give you editor auto-completion for the methods exposed by the library, and helpful documentation.
+Taking this step gives you editor auto-completion for the methods exposed by the library, and
+helpful documentation.

 ![Editor Highlighting](https://user-images.githubusercontent.com/4448075/85584481-ccc7ec00-b604-11ea-9b74-49c76ee0bf22.png)

-### Use Vanilla Javascript + HTML
+### Vanilla JavaScript + HTML

 ```html
 <!DOCTYPE html>